vives-ai-edge/workshop/src/01-hello-world/01-introduction/index.md

 :::

 :::tip Installing dependencies
 In the notebook section _Setup Environment_ the tensorflow dependency `tensorflow=2.4.0` is installed.
 This step might take a long time to complete.
-I if you are following the workshop on a prepared system, this dependency is already installed for you, and you can skip this step by commenting it out by prepending a `#` character at the beginning of the line.
+If you are following the workshop on a prepared system, this dependency is already installed for you, and you can skip this step by commenting it out by prepending a `#` character at the beginning of the line.

 ```python
 # ! pip install tensorflow==2.4.0